-The Dallas-Fort Worth Metroplex is the official name given by the United States Office of Management and Budget to a certain area that covers 13 countries within Texas, which is a state in the United States.
+The Dallas-Fort Worth Metroplex is the official name given by the United States Office of Management and Budget to a certain area that covers 13 countries within the state of Texas.
 Residents of this area also refer to this title as Dallas/Fort Worth Metroplex, DFW, or just The Metroplex.

-The Dallas-Fort Worth Metroplex is a cultural and economic hub of the region, which is commonly known as North Central Texas or just North Texas.
+The Dallas-Fort Worth Metroplex is a region’s cultural and economic hub, commonly known as North Central Texas or just North Texas.
 Moreover, this area is America’s largest inland metropolitan area.

 Economy and Commerce

 Within Dallas-Fort Worth Metroplex, the two major cities are Fort Worth and Dallas.
-After these two cities, there is the Arlington city in terms of its economy, since the state is a hub for a number of sports events, manufacturing, and tourism.
+After these two cities, there is Arlington city in terms of its economy since the state is a hub for a number of sports events, manufacturing, and tourism.

-The North Texas region is known as an economic powerhouse, as it sees some of the major expansions and relocations on a regular basis by famous companies.
-Some of these famous companies include Toyota, FeDEx Office, State Farm, Kubota Tractor Corp, and Liberty Mutual.
+The North Texas region is known as an economic powerhouse, as it sees some major expansions and relocations regularly by famous companies.
+These famous companies include Toyota, FedEx Office, State Farm, Kubota Tractor Corp, and Liberty Mutual.

-Apart from these, the other integrated areas in the Dallas-Fort Worth Metroplex are known as ‘bedroom communities,’ since they chiefly serve as small business and residential cores, even though some of the main employers are situated in these areas.
+Apart from these, the other integrated areas in the Dallas-Fort Worth Metroplex are known as ‘bedroom communities’ since they chiefly serve as small businesses and residential cores, even though some of the main employers are situated in these areas.

 Most of the business headquarters in America are located in the Dallas area and its periphery.
-The chief parts of the economy of Dallas-Fort Worth Metroplex is based on the headquarters of companies doing business nationwide and globally.
+The economy of the Dallas-Fort Worth Metroplex is based on the headquarters of companies doing business nationwide and globally.

-Moreover, the Dallas-Fort Worth Metroplex encompasses the largest industry base of Information Technology in the region, which is often called Telecom Corridor or Silicon Prairie.
-This region has numerous business IT projects as well as electronics, telecommunication, and computing firms, like Texas Instruments, Dell Services, HP Enterprise Services, Nokia, AT&T, i2, Alcatel-Lucent, CA, Ericsson, Verizon, and Google in Dallas and its periphery.
+The Dallas-Fort Worth Metroplex encompasses the largest industry base of Information Technology in the region, often called Telecom Corridor or Silicon Prairie.
+This region has numerous business IT projects and electronics, telecommunication, and computing firms, like Texas Instruments, Dell Services, HP Enterprise Services, Nokia, AT&T, i2, Alcatel-Lucent, CA, Ericsson, Verizon, and Google in Dallas and its periphery.

 Dallas Fort Worth International Airport

 The headquarters of American Airlines, which is located in Fort Worth, has its headquarters near the Dallas Fort Worth International Airport.
 The airport has been a vital source of economic development and growth in the Dallas-Fort Worth Metroplex region.
-Additionally, the airport has provided cargo infrastructure and air travel to individuals as well as businesses in the area.
-It has played a major role in the incorporation of Texas into the world economy.
+Additionally, the airport has provided cargo infrastructure and air travel to individuals and businesses in the area.
+It has played a major role in incorporating Texas into the world economy.